-Development that is sustainable and well planned is essential for the City under the current strategic plan and in line with the City's commitment in the Cities for Climate Change program.
+Development that is sustainable and well planned is essential for the City under the current st trategic plan and in line with the City's commitment in the Cities for Climate Change program.

-The issues which need to be addressed are ☐ more sustainable transport choices (walking, cycling and public transport) □ congestion in the City Centre parking shortfalls at train stations and □ better integration of transport and land use
+olan and in line with the City's commitment in the Cities for Climate Change program.
+J The issues which need to be addressed are ☐ more sustainable transport choices (walking, cycling and public transport) □ congestion in the City Centre □ parking shortfalls at train stations and □ better integration of transport and land use